mars-planet/mars_city/servers/planning/docs/sad.rst

 Non-functional requirements
 ---------------------------

-- High-speed secure network.
+- High speed secure network.

 Use Case View (functional requirements)
 ---------------------------------------

-It will be used for scheduling and planning of TREVOR using PyEuropa.
+It will be used for scheduling and planning of TREVOR using Pyeuropa.